mepro123/GameLauncher/README.md

 * Only `.exe` files are supported
 * Make sure your game is not missing dependencies
 * Running as admin is only required for setup
+* Sometimes might trigger a false positive

 ---

-## 🚀 Future Improvements
+## 🚀 Version 1.0

-* Custom icons per game
-* Game categories
+* First Release!
-* Auto-detect running games

 ---